aufalala/hopes_and_memes/stuff.md

 POST USER ONLY SENDS TO AIRTABLE, CACHE NOT UPDATED WITH USER DATA MAY NEED A CONTROLLER TO HANDLE POST & HSET

+//222// CURRENTLY USED BY TEST PAGE, TO BE TRIGGERED BY USER RATE ATTEMPT AND SERVER START router.get("/meme-count", async (req, res) => {})